Introduce a splash of summer colour to your garden

 How to care for bulbs

 These plants collect and store nutrients in their bulbs through their foliage, so it’s not usually necessary to feed them.
-However, to give them the best start, it’s worth digging in some organic matter such as compost and a little plant food (such as bone meal or Growmore) into the soil when planting.
+However, to give them the best start, it’s worth digging in some compost and a little plant food (such as bone meal or Growmore) into the soil when planting.